rahulmllvrp/tp/docs/UserGuide.md

 Format: `assign INDEX c/CONTACT_INDEX[,CONTACT_INDEX ...]`

 * Assigns the specified contacts to the party at the given `INDEX`.
+* With each contact added, the budget of the party will be updated.

 Example:
 * `assign 1 c/1,2`